The one book that turns you into a pro Docker builder

 Why is this book special?

-- This book is a code-along tutorial, I introduce every aspect of Docker through examples that you can build right away.
+- This book is a code-along tutorial, I introduce every aspect of Docker through examples, because you learn more by doing.

-- The book has a special project focus to teach you how you can use Docker in your projects.
+- The book has a special project focus to teach you how you can use Docker in real life.

 - Besides the learning examples, I added another 65 pages of build exercises with shell scripts, Node.js, Python, PHP, C, Golang, and more.